 Health Information Exchange (HIE)

 In March 2019, NHS Islington CCG board agreed that Islington GPs would join the programme to give them access to HIE in 2019.
-Planning is currently underway to join up Islington GP records with records at University College London Hospital (UCLH), and the pre-existing connections in Barnet (the Royal Free Group of hospitals).
+Planning is underway to join up Islington GP records with records at University College London Hospital (UCLH) the pre-existing connections in Barnet (the Royal Free Group of hospitals) and Enfield GPs.

 Preparing for the introduction of HealtheIntent and Health Information Exchange